-Managing WordPress image size can be daunting.
+Creating images for your website can be daunting.
 There are lots, and lots of places to find images.
-Some are free and some you need to pay for.
-But many struggle once they have the image.
+Some resources provide free stock images and some you need to pay for.
+But many website owners struggle once they have the image.

 What size should I upload?